kitttn/temptest/Quick-Start-Guide.md

 APB1:  `$HOME/nuttx/build/ara-bridge-es2-debug-apbridgea/images/nuttx.bin`
 APB2:  `$HOME/nuttx/build/ara-bridge-es2-debug-generic/images/nuttx.bin`

+Although the SVC may have been loaded with firmware prior to shipping the BDB, you'll want to build the latest version:

+* `cd $HOME/nuttx`
+* `./build_ara_image.sh ara svc/bdb2a`

+The resulting ELF file for the SVC will be generated here:
+`$HOME/nuttx/build/ara-svc-bdb2a/images/nuttx`

-The build instructions provided in this Quick Start guide are sufficient for basic use of your BDB.
-For additional information regarding the firmware build process, you can consult [building the code](Building-the-Code).
+While the build instructions provided in this Quick Start guide are sufficient for basic use of your BDB, for additional information regarding the firmware build process, you can consult [building the code](Building-the-Code).

 --------------------------------------------------------------

 ###Step 4.
 Load the firmware images

-#####Option 1: Load firmware image to flash (RECOMMENDED)
+#####Option 1 for the Bridges: Load firmware image to flash (RECOMMENDED)
-For each of the firmware images listed in step 3, follow [this procedure](Flashing-images#load-firmware-image-to-spirom).
+For each of the bridge firmware images listed in step 3, follow [this procedure](Flashing-images#load-firmware-image-to-spirom).

-#####Option 2: Load firmware image using JTAG
+#####Option 2 for the Bridges: Load firmware image using JTAG
-For each of the firmware images listed in step 3, follow [this procedure](Debugging#how-to-debug-apgp-bridge-firmware-using-jtag).
+For each of the bridge firmware images listed in step 3, follow [this procedure](Debugging#how-to-debug-apgp-bridge-firmware-using-jtag).

-#####Build and load SVC firmware (OPTIONAL)
+#####Flash SVC firmware
-The SVC is loaded with the latest firmware prior to shipping the BDB.
-These steps are included *just in case* you need to reflash the SVC.

-Build SVC firmware:
-* `cd $HOME/nuttx`
-* `./build_ara_image.sh ara svc/bdb2a

-Flash SVC firmware:
-Follow [this procedure](Flashing-images#load-firmware-image-to-svc-internal-flash-on-bdb) using the ELF  file you just built:
+Follow [this procedure](Flashing-images#load-firmware-image-to-svc-internal-flash-on-bdb) using the SVC ELF  file you just built during step 3.
-`$HOME/nuttx/build/ara-svc-bdb2a/images/nuttx`.

 --------------------------------------------------------------